-If your rabbits already reached sexual maturity and are opposite in gender, jumping over each other can be a sign of what’s called “The Mating Dance”, this dance is what rabbits do to court each other.
+If your rabbits have already reached sexual maturity and are opposite in gender, jumping over each other can be a sign of what’s called “The Mating Dance.”
+This dance is what rabbits do to court each other.

 If your rabbits are young, jumping over each other is likely just playing.
-Rabbits that are playing would often jump all over the place while chasing each other, it’s a sign that your rabbits are getting along and are forming a bond.
+Rabbits that are playing will often jump all over the place while chasing each other.
+It’s a sign that your rabbits are getting along and are forming a bond.

 Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits jump over each other:

 What are the reasons why rabbits jump over each other?